 Steam Room vs. Sauna: What’s the Difference?

-First things first, let’s clear up this crucial question—they’re both super-hot rooms designed to raise our body temperatures, so what’s the difference?
-Well, the answer lies in the type of heat that saunas and steam rooms create.
-With its hot rocks or piping stove, a sauna generates very dry heat, which although good for boosting circulation and easing muscles (of course, we’ve got a full list of sauna benefits) can irritate some skin types.
-Steam rooms, on the other hand, are powered by boiling water, making them far more humid and essentially wet heat.
-Keep scrolling for the health and skin benefits of steam rooms.
+First things first, let’s clear up this crucial question—steam rooms and saunas are both super-hot rooms designed to raise our body temperatures, right?
+Well, yes, but the difference lies in the type of heat that saunas and steam rooms create.
+With hot rocks or piping stove, a sauna generates very dry heat, which although good for boosting circulation and easing muscles, can irritate some skin types.
+Steam rooms, on the other hand, are powered by boiling water, making them far more humid and full of "wet" heat.

-If you suffer from dry skin or conditions that get easily irritated by extremely drying weather or sweating (hello eczema and dermatitis), then a steam room could be a far better friend to you than a sauna.
-Hart notes that the warm, damp air will work to drench the skin in moisture, hydrating rather than stripping it.
-Oily, acne-prone skin could benefit too, as the moisture can help to rebalance overactive sebum glands while the heat and humidity work to simultaneously unclog and cleanse.
+If you suffer from dry skin or conditions that get easily irritated by extremely dry weather or sweating (hello eczema and dermatitis), then a steam room could be a far better friend to you than a sauna.
+Hart notes that the warm, damp air will work to drench skin in moisture, hydrating rather than stripping it.
+Oily, acne-prone skin could benefit, too, as the moisture can help rebalance overactive sebum glands while the heat and humidity work to simultaneously unclog and cleanse.

 Sweating is one of the body’s key detoxification processes, helping to rid it of the things you no longer need.
 A good steam can help speed that whole process up, explains Hart, by increasing the body’s heart rate and temperature, thereby inducing more sweating.

 Steam rooms have long been used as a way to open up and clear the airways.
-One study, which saw children suffering from respiratory infections undergo steam therapy, even found it helped to ease symptoms and discomfort during recovery.
-However, warns Critchley, it’s important to consult your GP first if you’re suffering from high or low blood pressure, any chronic disease, respiratory problems or a heart condition.
-If you’re in the early stages of pregnancy it’s also a good idea to skip the steam room, as changes to your core temperature can affect the blood flow to your baby.
+One study, which saw children suffering from respiratory infections undergo steam therapy, even found steam helped to ease symptoms and discomfort during recovery.
+However, warns Critchley, it’s important to consult your GP first if you’re suffering from high or low blood pressure, any chronic disease, respiratory problems, or a heart condition.
+If you’re in the early stages of pregnancy, it’s also a good idea to skip the steam room, as changes to your core temperature can affect blood flow to your baby.

 Just like saunas, steam rooms can help to loosen up stiff joints and sore, aching muscles by bathing them in heat.
 One study found both saunas and steam rooms to be particularly effective in helping speed up recovery after strength-training sessions—meaning that hitting the steam after blasting the weights could save you from those dreaded next-day DOMS (aka delayed-onset muscle soreness).